 - PC users: Any PC you can update through Internet Explorer via any internet connection

-- MAC and LINUX users: Thoroughly test your browser for Blackboard compatibility before enrolling in online courses.
-See the Blackboard website for information about specific browsers.
+- MAC and LINUX users: Thoroughly review the student orientation and test your browser for Canvas compatibility before enrolling in online courses.

 - Access to the Internet via 56K Modem or High Speed Cable/DSL (may be required for some courses)

 - Must have the ability to run the recommended software below.